is it a fashion ad if it doesn’t show any clothing?

 Courtesy Comme des Garçons, Photography Inoue Tsuguya and Jim Britt

-Patrik Ervell's spring/summer 15 campaign consists entirely of vintage photographs taken by the late Peter Hujar, an artist working during the 80s who was part of the downtown New York art scene.
+Just look at Patrik Ervell's spring/summer 15 campaign - it consists entirely of vintage photographs by the late Peter Hujar, an artist working during the 80s who was part of the downtown New York art scene.
 He photographed Candy Darling and Susan Sontag.
-Ervell's ads are black-and-white portraits and stills taken from Hujar's archive, one features a snake coiling around a chair, another a man blocking the sun from his eyes with his hand.
+Ervell's ads, a collaboration with art director Nick Vogelson, are black-and-white portraits and stills taken (with permission from the owner of his estate of course) from Hujar's archive - one features a snake coiling around a chair, another a man blocking the sun from his eyes with his hand.

-What does it mean to take another artist's work and tag it with your brand's name?
+What does it mean to take another artist's work and tag it with a brand's name (in place of the artist's signature)?
 "It is kind of a new idea," said Ervell over the phone. "but you've been seeing it for a while on things like Instagram and Tumblr, tongue in cheek images with a Nike logo on it.
-It's jarring but very powerful, a scrambling and referencing that's a part of our modern culture, but it's applied much more easily to images."
-Ervell cites Doug Abraham as one such artist, whose account account Instagram, bessnyc4, features fashion campaigns spliced with pornographic images, horror movie stills and S&M scenes.
+It's jarring but very powerful-- a scrambling and referencing that's a part of our modern culture, but it's applied much more easily to images."
+Ervell mentioned Doug Abraham as one such artist, whose account Instagram account bessnyc4 features fashion campaigns spliced with pornographic images, horror movie stills and S&M scenes.

-Of course, this type of reappropriation isn't wholly new.
-Comme des Garçons have been using imagery that has no direct connection with the product as its campaigns for decades.
+Of course, this type of reappropriation is not wholly new.
+Rei Kawakubo's Comme des Garcons has been using imagery that has no direct connection with the product as its campaigns for decades.
 Often creative directed by Ronnie Cooke Newhouse and Stephen Wolstenholme, iconic campaigns have featured work by artist Stephen J. Shannabrook, illustrator Daniel Clowes, and even the Dutch still life painter, Abraham Mignon.
 And who can forget the pure joy of the 1988 photo of young girls with braces by Inoue Tsuguya and Jim Britt?
-Like the Ervell ad, these images act on an emotional connection level, rather than as an overt sell.
+Like the Ervell ad, these images act on an emotional connection rather than an overt sell.

 And what does it mean for an ad, ostensibly trying to move merchandise, to not include any of the clothes for sale?
 The marketing strategy is 180 degrees from, say, Apple, who offers pure product on a plain background in many of their ads.
 But the truth is, Ervell is not trying to sell clothes, he's trying to sell a brand.
 "We're not a giant machine that needs to churn out product.
 My customer is coming to me for my brand and they already know the brand.
 For me it makes a lot of sense," said Ervell.
 Re-appropriating a work of art comes with a battery of built-in references; it's the most direct, stream-lined way for a new brand to connect with a history.